Lemons, Lavender, & Laundry

 Wood filler in holes of faux vanity door and drawer

-Step 8: Attach knobs and pulls to the Door & Drawer Fronts
+Step 8: Attach Knobs and Pulls to Door & Drawer Fronts

-You are going to need rather long knob screws in order to go through both the plywood and the trim of your door.
-Simply drill a hole where you want your knob to go, stick the screw through the hole, and attach your knob.
+You are going to need rather long knob screws in order to go through both the plywood and the trim of your door front.
+Simply drill a hole where you want the knob to go, stick the screw through the hole, and attach the knob.

 Drilling hole for knob in faux vanity